 All permit applications must be received at least 30 days prior to your event for consideration and processsing.
 There is a $50 non-refundable application fee for a commercial use authorization.
 Commercial use is any use that involves payment of a guide, tour or bus company, or any commercial entity for a service that will take place within the monument.
 This includes, but is not limited to the following:

 For more information and permit applications, visit the commercial use authorization page.

-Approved bear resistant food storage containers are required for all destinations in the Ansel Adams or John Muir Wildernesses as well as for Yosemite, Sequoia, and Kings Canyon National Parks.
-Devils Postpile has a limited number of these available for rent for $5.00/week (7 nights), and $2/night after one week.
-If you need multiple bear cans, please rent them at the Mammoth Lakes Welcome Center in the town of Mammoth Lakes prior to entering the Reds Meadow Valley.
+Approved bear-resistant food storage containers are required for all destinations in the Ansel Adams or John Muir Wildernesses as well as for Yosemite, Sequoia, and Kings Canyon National Parks.
+Bear-resistant canisters can be rented at the Mammoth Lakes Welcome Center in the town of Mammoth Lakes or other Inyo National Forest visitor centers.
+Bear proof canister rental is not available at the Devils Postpile Ranger Station, so make these arrangements prior to entering the Reds Meadow Valley.

 For the most current wilderness regulations, please call the Inyo National Forest's Wilderness Permit office at the number above or visit the Inyo National Forest's website.